George Washington University: Admission

 GW is the largest higher education institution in Washington, D.C.
 There are approximately 10,000 full-time undergraduates studying at George Washington University, and 14,000 graduate students.
 These students come from all 50 states and over 120 countries.
 Nearly 900 students participate in GW's Study Abroad Programs each semester in 50 countries.
 As of 2015, George Washington University no longer required the SAT and ACT test scores for applicants in order to boost the enrollment of disadvantaged students.
 GW tuition was guaranteed to remain at the freshman rate for up to ten continuous (full-time) semesters of undergraduate attendance at the university.
 GW no longer offers fixed tuition.
 The 2021–2022 academic year tuition rate was $59,780.
 Students were awarded $308.1 million in financial-aid during the 2017–2018 academic year.
 For the FY2011 cohort of students, the student loan default rate was 1.4, one of the lowest in the nation.
 For the 2010–2011 school year, the freshman retention rate was 94.3%.
 GW requires that students live on campus for their first two years of enrollment as undergraduates.
 According to self-provided data by George Washington University, as of the 2011–2012 academic year, the acceptance rate for the Medical School was 3%, receiving 10,588 applications.
 GW Law School's acceptance was 23%, receiving 10,021 applications.
 GW's Undergraduate studies' acceptance rate was 32%, receiving 21,433 applications.

 In September 2013, The GW Hatchet reported that the university had a need-aware admissions policy, even though it claimed to have a need-blind policy at the time.
 The university subsequently admitted that its admissions policy was, in fact, need-aware.

+For the 2024–2025 academic year, enrolled students had a 50th percentile SAT composite score of 1420, with SAT Evidence-Based Reading and Writing scores ranging from 680 (25th percentile) to 750 (75th percentile) and a 50th percentile of 720, and SAT Math scores ranging from 670 (25th percentile) to 750 (75th percentile) and a 50th percentile of 710.